dmForks/DataMeta/README.md

 DataMeta is a cross-platform highly flexible and highly expandable metaprogramming toolset aimed specifically at:

-* greately reducing code entropy, in many cases to a very substantial degree.
+* greatly reducing code entropy, in many cases to a very substantial degree.
 * shift runtime complexity into compile-time complexity, maximizing runtime performance.

 Consider this typical use case: